 JOSÉ AND JOSEFA´S INTERIOR

-After visiting the Aquarium, we turn left, and walk through a 70 meter long ramp leading to José and Josefa, an authentic trawling boat.
+After visiting the Aquarium with the audioguide, we turn left, and walk through a 70 meter long ramp leading to José and Josefa, an authentic trawling boat.
 Visitors can see the inside of the boat and the composition of the ribs that make up the boat’s structure.

 FISHING ARTS AND SYSTEMS

-We continue our visit, going now to the area of "fishing arts and systems".
+We continue our visit with the audioguide, going now to the area of "fishing arts and systems".
 On display are the various utensils and tools used by maritime professionals.
 These include a variety of fishing methods that have been used throughout history in our coastal waters.
 Many of these objects have been donated by citizens, such as Mr. Juan Navarro or Mr. Lorentho Román’s family, who selflessly contributed their collections of objects related to fishing.

 Here we can see five representative models of the different fishing arts and systems used, such as tramel, Moorish, longline, seine and drag.